-The charm of a secret garden isn't that it's unknown–usually plenty of people can pass through one–but that it tends to be surrounded by walls or is somewhat hidden from view.
+The charm of a secret garden is that it's surrounded by walls or somewhat hidden from view.

 Ideally, it requires you to open a gate or walk under an arch, leading to a peaceful space filled with beautiful flowers, small trees and maybe even a magical creature or two.

-Luckily, uptown has three that truly fit the bill and make perfect spots for reflection on a sunny afternoon.
-Schedule an escape to these oases while the days are still warm and bright–your frazzled self will thank you.
+Luckily, uptown has three that truly fit the bill and make the perfect spot for reflection on a sunny afternoon.